xuwei-k/sbt-assembly/Migration.md

 Upgrading from 0.11.x to 0.12.0
 -------------------------------

+### sbt 0.13.5 or above

+Auto plugins are available only for sbt 0.13.5 and above.

 ### Key name has changed

 In accordance to revised [plugin best practice][pbp] guide, all keys introduced by sbt-assembly are now prefixed with "assembly" or "assemble."